 What is your exit strategy?
 With each passing year of ownership there are less years left on the length of the land lease, potentially reducing the value.
 Historically, however, the declining number of years left on a lease has not correlated exactly with market value.
 Leasehold values have tended to correlate with the overall trends of the market as buyers consider all their options.
 If fee simple properties are rising in value and inventory is low, this has historically brought up the values of leasehold properties.
 If the number of years left on the lease is coming to an end, however, this could significantly impact the salability unless a lease extension were negotiated.

-is the highest and most complete form of real property ownership recognized by law and is the most common type of property ownership in the US including Hawaii.
+Fee Simple is the highest and most complete form of real property ownership recognized by law and is the most common type of property ownership in the US including Hawaii.
 It includes ownership of the land and improvements in perpetuity.
 Fee simple ownership of a condominium includes ownership of a specific condominium unit and a common area interest percentage ownership in the land owned as an undivided interest with others.